cmis/freistilbox-solo/README.md

 To completely remove the virtual server and all its contents, use the `rake destroy` command.

 CAUTION: The database is only stored within the VM and will be lost during `destroy`.
 (See "File storage" below.)
-If you need to preserve the database, be sure to make a backup and put that into one directory you defined in `shared_folders` in the Boxfile.
+If you need to preserve the database, be sure to make a backup and put that into one of the directories you defined as `shared_folders` in the Boxfile.

 # File storage

-While Vagrant allows the virtual server access to certain direcotories on the host filesystem (aka your workstation), this shared filesystem is not fast enough to have a satisfying development experience.
-That's why the current state of your application is copied into the VM at each provisioning run (`rake prov`).
+While Vagrant allows the virtual server to access certain directories on the host filesystem (i.e. your workstation), this shared filesystem is just not fast enough to achieve a satisfying development experience.
+That's why freistilbox Solo copies the current state of your application into the VM at each provisioning run (`rake prov`).

 **When the VM is removed (aka "destroyed"), these files will be lost.**

-The only exception are the directories declared as `shared_folders` in your application's `Boxfile`.
+The only exception are those directories that are declared as `shared_folders` in your application's `Boxfile`.
 These directories are connected to the shared filesystem stored on your workstation.

 **You need to make sure that your workstation allows write access for these directories to the VM.**